spacetelescope/drizzlepac/doc/source/index.rst

 ==========
 .. _drizzlepac:

-The Drizzlepac package is a collection packages for aligning and combining astronomical images and coordinate transformations.
-Drizzlepac includes ``AstroDrizzle``, ``Tweakreg``, and the Hubble Archival Program (HAP) processing pipline, responsible for the creation of Hubble Single Visit Mosaics (SVMs) and Multi Visit Mosaics (MVMs).
+DrizzlePac is a set of software tools maintained by the Space Telescope Science Institute (STScI) that is designed to align and combine astronomical images obtained with the Hubble Space Telescope.
+DrizzlePac includes core features such as AstroDrizzle, Tweakreg, and the Hubble Archival Program (HAP) data processing pipeline that creates Single Visit and Multi Visit Mosaics (SVMs and MVMs).
+This readthedocs provides resources for users to run DrizzlePac in order to create custom image mosaics, and documents the procedures used to produce the MAST SVM and MVM data products.
+Please see the Getting Started guide and DrizzlePac website for additional information.

 .. toctree::
     :maxdepth: 2